 Performance after fees with all distributions reinvested

 Benchmark: 60% of the MSCI World Index with net dividends reinvested and 40% of the J.P.
-Morgan GBI Global Index.
+Morgan Global Government Bond Index.
 From inception to 31 May 2021, the benchmark was 60% of the FTSE World Index including income and 40% of the J.P.
-Morgan GBI Global Index.
+Morgan Global Government Bond Index.

 This is a way of reporting the return earned over a period as a percentage per year.
 Although the figure stated implies that the same percentage return was delivered every year, the actual return in each year may have been more or less than the reported figure, depending on the unit trust’s volatility.
 Annualised performance reporting simplifies comparison across different time periods and across different types of investments.

 This unit trust invests solely in the Orbis SICAV Global Balanced Fund, which seeks to balance investment returns and risk of loss by investing in a diversified global portfolio of shares, fixed income and commodity-linked instruments.
 The Orbis SICAV Global Balanced Fund targets an exposure of between 40-90% in shares, 10-50% in fixed income and 0-10% in commodity-linked instruments.
-The overall exposure to shares is intended to be limited to 75%, by hedging a portion of the shares.
+The overall exposure to shares after hedging is intended to be limited to 75%.

-The weighting among the asset classes is determined by where Orbis is finding the best value and may deviate substantially compared to its benchmark.
+The weighting among the asset classes is driven by Orbis’ bottom-up approach in selecting securities across asset classes and therefore may deviate substantially compared to the benchmark.
 Orbis shares our investment philosophy, which is applied on a global scale across asset classes.
-The currency exposure is actively managed and focuses on managing exposure to currencies less likely to hold their long-term value, when measured in US dollars.
+The currency exposure is actively managed to control exposure to currencies less likely to hold their long-term value, when measured in US dollars.